mcgillblackhole/mcgillblackhole.github.io/manual.md

     <li> pip3 install matplotlib scipy pyqt5 numpy </li>
     </ul>
   </p>
-if you have both python2 and python3 on your personal machine.
+If you have both python2 and python3 on your personal machine.
 After installing the prerequisites, you only need to download our main code from the github repository via

 <ul>